isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

      --
      -- In our final step, we will join the results of the earlier join with the -- Ensembl reference information obtained above.
-     -- We're down to 9 mutations which, for the most part occur frequently in COSMIC -- and quite rarely in Kaviar.
+     -- We're down to just a handful of mutations which, for the most part occur -- frequently in COSMIC and quite rarely in Kaviar.
    SELECT
      caseCounts,
      nucChange,